Neil Cottrill

-Neil Cottrill (born 1971 in Manchester) is a former English badminton player.
+Neil Cottrill (born 5 September 1971) is a former international badminton player from Great Britain who competed at the Commonwealth Games for Wales and is a six-times champion of Wales.

-Playing career
+Biography

-Cottrill started playing badminton as a 10-year-old and subsequently won a string of English National junior titles, winning the boys doubles at U12, U14, U16 & U18 and the mixed doubles at U14 & U18.
+Born in Stockport, Cottrill started playing badminton as a 10-year-old and subsequently won a string of English National junior titles, winning the boys doubles at U12, U14, U16 & U18 and the mixed doubles at U14 & U18.
 Neil represented England at all age groups in events around Europe as a junior, winning the boys doubles in the U16 6 nations, Dutch junior, Danish Junior and won a bronze medal in the U18 European Junior (as an U17).

 Unfortunately his doubles partner, John Quinn suffered a long-term knee injury during the U18 season, leaving him without a regular partner for two years.
 Once John recovered, the pair quickly became one of the top pairs in the United Kingdom, winning numerous county events, Friends Provident Grand Slam Series events and reaching the 1995 National Championships men's doubles final, losing to Chris Hunt & Simon Archer.

+He represented Cheshire and then Essex at county level and made a full senior debut for England in 1994.

-Neil & John then went on the European Badminton Union circuit, where they were 1993 Czech Open champions.
+Neil and John then went on the European Badminton Union circuit, where they were 1993 Czech Open champions.
 They soon progressed onto the World Grand Prix circuit, competing all round the world achieving a highest IBF men's doubles ranking of #12 in 1996.
 In 1995 they helped England inflict a rare defeat to China.
-The pair were in the GB Olympic squad and set for Olympic qualification for the Atlanta Games in 1996, but Neil was hit with a virus linked to over training which left him unable to train or compete for the six months prior to the games, leaving their participation impossible.
+The pair were in the GB Olympic squad and set for Olympic qualification for the Atlanta Games in 1996, but Neil was hit with a virus linked to over training which left him unable to train or compete for the six months prior to the games.